 I make chanters in Eb (wide bore) D (flat, and wide bore) C# and C (a design that allows conventional fingering, and older fingering) B, Bb, A and G (all based on Peter’s Coyne B, these are the tone machines but need some knowledge of how to play them which can’t easily be learned from playing a modern concert chanter).

 Flat drones are based on Harrington, but tweaked for stability and ease of reeding.
 Concert drones are the sort which lend themselves to a full sound, with plenty of partials.
 The are very stable.
 Concert regulators are my own design, and narrow in bore so as to be quieter than the chanter.
 For flat sets I use an even smaller bore for the same reason.

-Woods available are Madagascan ebony (running out), Indian ebony, African blackwood, some English damson and English box (split from logs, does not warp so you notice), lignum vitae (almost gone), palosanto.
+Woods available are ebony, African blackwood, and English box (split from logs, *hopefully* does not warp so you notice), lignum vitae (almost gone), palosanto.
 If there is a particular other wood you would like, I would do my best to source it for you if I agree it’s a reasonable choice.
 Mounts are English box, or other suitable timber; I also have some buffalo horn (dark in colour) and also am willing to use moose antler.
 Imitation ivory/horn etc is also available.

 I usually use brass, but will gladly use sterling silver or nickel silver for special orders.

 I stock bellows and bags by Laurence Thompson.
 Prices below are excluding bag and bellows which work out at around £300 from Laurence “amazingly airtight” Thompson.
 You are most welcome to supply me with Kelleher Trad bags and bellows.